 Along with changes to the facility itself, the membership and leadership of the club are continuously evolving.
 It's hard to imagine that in the 1970s, a physical barrier - a threshold, if you will - kept women out of the main part of the club.
-Today, six members of the Board of Governors are women.
+Today, three members of the Board of Governors are women, as are three members of the Board of Directors.